subscribe iconSubscribe to Notifications

 Arctic grayling

 • Popular gear used to capture Arctic grayling are shiny spoons when the streams are wide enough and colorful jigs for narrower streams and creeks.
-Mosquitos are just beginning to appear in the upper tributaries of Nome and Beaver Creeks, Ikhèenjik River, and Taylor Highway streams, and flies mimicking these pesty blood-suckers would also be enticing to a hungry Arctic grayling that did not feed during spawning activities.
+Mosquitos, mayflies, and other insects are numerous in interior Alaska and flies mimicking these would also be enticing to a hungry Arctic grayling.

 • Watch our video How to Fish for Arctic grayling to learn what you will need to know to successfully target Arctic grayling.